 In traditional wholesaling, you often want to be partnered with a local realtor who can send homes your way while you send clients their way when a below-market deal can't be reached.

 This will be even more important for you as a virtual wholesaler, as you really want to have someone on the ground to help you verify the status of the home as you project numbers for the deal.

 Online pictures can't really be trusted.
 There are plenty of deals that LOOK great online but don't accurately represent the condition and value of the property.

 Once you’ve found the seller and conducted your due diligence, the next step is to present your offer to the homeowner and kick off negotiations.

-The negotiation process for virtual wholesaling generally pans out like it does in any industry.
+The negotiation process for virtual wholesaling generally pans out as it does in any industry.
 You make an offer.
-The seller presents a counter offer.
-And so on, until eventually you meet somewhere in the middle.
+The seller presents a counteroffer.
+And so on, until eventually, you meet somewhere in the middle.

 So how much should you offer?

 There are a lot of things that can impact how well you do in negotiating the purchase price:

 How motivated the homeowner is to sell

 The homeowner’s expectation of what their property is worth